 - Income taxes are levied based on income earnings.
 The state and local personal income taxes are based on federal adjusted gross income.
 Non-resident local income taxes are based on earnings from within the taxing cities.
 In 2011, the state enacted a 6 percent Corporate Income Tax levied only on C corporations.
-Only the state and city governments are authorized to levy income taxes in Michigan. - that do business in Michigan or, in some cases, engage in a specific line of business.
+Only the state and city governments are authorized to levy income taxes in Michigan. - Business privilege taxes are levied on firms that do business in Michigan or, in some cases, engage in a specific line of business.
 With the Single Business Tax, in effect from 1975 to 2007, and the Michigan Business Tax, in effect from 2007 to 2011, Michigan businesses were subject to a value-added tax with the SBT and to a hybrid of two individual taxes; a business income tax and a modified gross receipts tax.
-The Michigan Business Tax was eliminated effective January 1, 2012 for most business firms, and replaced with the Corporate Income Tax.
-State government is authorized to levy eleven types of business privilege taxes in Michigan.
-Counties in Michigan are authorized to levy one type of business privilege
+The Michigan Business Tax was eliminated effective January 1, 2012 for most business firms and replaced with the Corporate Income Tax.
+State government is authorized to levy 14 types of business privilege taxes in Michigan.
+Counties in Michigan are authorized to levy one type of business privilege tax (9-1-1 charge) and the City of Detroit levies a ca-

-- tax (9-1-1 charge) and the only municipal government authorized to levy this type of tax is the City of Detroit, which can levy a casino gaming tax on the three Detroit casinos (a complement to the state-level tax levied on the casinos). - Sales-related taxes are levied in several forms in Michigan.
+- sino gaming tax on the three Detroit casinos (a complement to the state-level tax levied on the casinos), making it the only municipal government authorized to impose a business privilege tax. - Sales-related taxes are levied in several forms in Michigan.
 The Sales and Use taxes are levied on the retail sale or use of tangible personal property.
 Until recently, only the state government was authorized to levy sales and use taxes in Michigan.
 At the August 2014 election, voters authorized a statewide special authority to levy a "local" use tax.
-(See boxes on pages 25 and 30).
+(See boxes on pages 29 and 34).
 Excise or selective sales taxes are levied, like sales and use taxes, on the purchase of individual products and services.
 In addition to the excise taxes included under the sales-related taxes, motor fuel taxes are listed separately under transportation taxes because they are, in large measure, user charges.
 State government is authorized to levy ten types of sales-related taxes in Michigan.
-Counties are authorized to levy four types of sales-related taxes, and the City of Detroit is also authorized to levy one sales-related tax. - Property taxes are levied based on the value of property.
+Counties are authorized to levy four types of sales-related taxes, and the City of Detroit is also authorized to levy one sales-related - Property taxes are levied based on the value of property.
 In addition to the taxation of real and personal property that typically falls under the local General Property Tax, local governments are authorized to levy three other ad valorem taxes (unit-wide special assessments, Low Grade Iron Ore Tax, and the County Real Estate Transfer Tax) and the state government is authorized to levy five ad valorem taxes (State Education Tax, Utility Property Tax, State Real Estate Transfer Tax, State Essential Services Assessment Tax, and Motor Vehicle Registration Tax).
 Motor vehicle registration taxes are not typically associated with property taxes; however, because Michigan taxes personal passenger vehicles based on their value, the Motor Vehicle Registration Fee qualifies as a property tax.
-Michigan local governments are authorized to levy 13 different types of specific taxes in lieu of ad valorem property taxes, several of which were created as economic development tools to reduce the tax burden on individual taxpayers.
+Michigan local governments are authorized to levy 12 different types of specific taxes in lieu of ad valorem property taxes, several of which were created as economic development tools to reduce the tax burden on individual taxpayers.